Laxminath Gosain (Babajee): Christian John

-Written Works
+Written works

 He composed several poems in Maithili and Hindi, devoted to the life of Radha, Krishna and Shiva.
 Christian John published his composed hymns.

 Babjee wrote a huge collection of Bhajans which were published as a collection named Bhajnawali.
 Bhajnawali was kept in its original form by Late Mahavir Jha.
-It was later organised by Pandit Chhedi Jha Dwijwar.
+It was later organized by Pandit Chhedi Jha Dwijwar.
 Bhajnawali has Bhajans that cover a wide range of topics describing the childhood of the Lord Rama, Lord Krishna and the philosophical ones as well.

 His only other published work is Vivek Ratnawali.

 Some of his famous bhajans included the following.